-Five years after moving to Auckland on a university scholarship, Zhian started work in a photography agency.
-Her younger sister is applying for an arts degree at Peking University, but she’ll need help with the tuition.
+Five years after moving to Auckland on a university scholarship, Zhian starts working in a photography agency.
+Her younger sister is applying for an arts degree at Peking University, but she will need help with the tuition.

 Zhian’s family has an account with the Bank of China, while she holds an account with ANZ.
-Instead of paying the bank’s high transfer fees, she’s investigating quicker, cheaper ways to get money home.
+Instead of paying the bank’s high transfer fees, she wants to investigate if there is a quicker, less expensive way to send money home.

 |Money transfer service||Bank|